csswizardry/CSS-Guidelines/README.md

     /*html*/.product-page{}

-We can now see exactly where to apply this class but with none of the drawbacks.
+We can now see exactly where to apply this class but with none of the specificity or non-reusability drawbacks.

 #### Tagging code